ylvao/mrchem/doc/users/running.rst

 MPI size, i.e. 4*12/3=16).
 It would also be possible to set 16 tasks per node, and set the bank size parameter accordingly to 8*4=32.
-The flags are optimized for OpenMPI (foss) library on Betzy.
+The flags are optimized for the OpenMPI (foss) library on Betzy (note that H2O is a very small molecule for such setup!).

 .. literalinclude:: betzy_example.job